cygnusb2b/radix/README.md

 ### Usage

 A note on the documentation below: It assumes direct CLI entry on the host machine.
-Because the new Docker Compose environment uses a `.env` file which is passed to the underlying services, the recommended method of modifying the ATAG/`ACTIVE_CONTEXT` is to specify it in this file.
+Because the new Docker Compose environment uses a `.env` file which is passed to the underlying services, the recommended method of modifying the `APP` is to specify it in this file.

-If accessing the terminal directly (see interactive shell above), you can still specify the `ACTIVE_CONTEXT` manually, though it is recommended to still use the `.env` file and restart the docker stack for consistency.
+If accessing the terminal directly (see interactive shell above), you can still specify the `APP` manually, though it is recommended to still use the `.env` file and restart the docker stack for consistency.